Assignment 4: Stack and Heap

 Stack protector

-The final feature of your backtrace module is to enable detection and handling of buffer overflow on stack-allocated variables.
+The final feature of your backtrace module is to enable detection and reporting of overflow on stack-allocated buffer variables.

 When a C function declares an array on the stack, we refer to this variable as a "stack buffer".
-When buggy code erroneously writes more data to a stack buffer than its allocated size, the overflow will corrupt adjacent data on the stack.
-Such bugs can be deadly because the adjacent data on the stack (e.g. saved registers and saved return addresses) is critical to correct functioning, and corruption can lead to program crashes, incorrect operation, or security issues.
+When buggy code erroneously writes past the end of the allocated buffer size, this error is called a "buffer overflow" or if overflowing a stack buffer, "stack overflow".
+An overflow error silently overwrites the neighboring data in memory, and the observed consequences are often very perplexing and difficult to track down.
+Stack overflows are particularly deadly as the adjacent data on the stack is critical information to the executing program, e.g. saved registers and saved return addresses.
+If that data is corrupted, it can lead to program crashes, incorrect operation, and security issues.

-The gcc compiler has a feature called "StackGuard" that helps with detecting buffer overflows.
+The gcc compiler has a feature called StackGuard that helps with detecting stack buffer overflows.
 StackGuard is enabled by the compiler flag -fstack-protector-strong.
-When enabled, StackGuard modifies the layout of a stack frame to add a "canary" value between the end of a stack buffer and the neighboring stack housekeeping data.
-It also adds instructions to the function prolog to write the canary into the stack and in the epilog adds instructions to verify that the canary value has not be perturbed.
-When the canary value has been overwritten, this is a sign that the buffer was overflowed and the appropriate handling is to immediately halt the program, preventing it from misbehaving or from allowing an attacker to take control over it.
+When enabled, StackGuard modifies the layout of a stack frame to place a "canary" after the end of a stack buffer and before the neighboring stack housekeeping data.
+The compiler will generate additional instructions in the function prolog that write the canary value into the stack frame and instructions in the epilog verify that the canary value has not be perturbed.
+If the canary value has been changed, it assumes the buffer has been overflowed and immediately transfers control to an error-handling function to halt the program, thus preventing further misbehavior or stopping the attempt of an attacker to take control over the program.

-Here is a CompilerExplorer link https://gcc.godbolt.org/z/MqEMMf6cc that compares the assembly for a regular compile to the assembly generated when StackGuard is enabled.
+Here is a CompilerExplorer link https://gcc.godbolt.org/z/MqEMMf6cc that compares the assembly for an ordinary compile to the assembly generated when StackGuard is enabled.
 Carefully trace the assembly and sketch a stack diagram to see how StackGuard works.
-Notice that the canary is applied to a function that declares a stack buffer, other functions do not require protection.
+StackGuard places a canary in the stack frame of any function that declares a stack buffer, other functions do not require protection.

 StackGuard relies on two global symbols, __stack_chk_guard (a data symbol containing the value to use for canary) and __stack_chk_fail (a function called when overflow is detected).
 These symbols are provided in the standard library, but given we run bare-metal, we must write them for ourselves.
-Set the canary value to a value of your choice, and implement the fail function to report where the stack smashing was detected and call mango_abort to terminate the program.
-Once a canary has been damaged, everything upward in the stack is potentially compromised, so it isn't possible to reliably harvest a full backtrace, all you want to do is pick off is the caller of __stack_chk_fail so that you can report where the stack smashing was detected.
-This is a great flex of your stack-wrangling superpower!
+The starter code in backtrace.c provides starting definitions that you will finish off.
+Set the __stack_chk_guard canary to the value of your choice, and finish the code for __stack_chk_fail to determine which function was responsible for the stack buffer overflow and report with a message that uses this wording and format:

 Edit your Makefile to add the flag -fstack-protector-strong to CFLAGS and do a make clean and make.